 Mastercoin was the first ever solution for bitcoin 2.0 for using this technology to make safe and protected transactions.
-This resulted in the new possibilities for crypto industry and market.
+This resulted in new possibilities for the crypto industry and market.
 Simply put, if you want to learn how the crypto industry evolved in the last few years, you also need to learn what is Mastercoin.

 Even though there is a huge number of unique products that use the Mastercoin podium, there has been a chain of disputes that have tainted its reputation.
 This resulted in bringing Counterparty to the front as the best technology in enhancer space.

-As the project received a lot of negative press and suspicion at the beginning, the team behind the project decided to re-brand it with new name.
-In 2015, the team decided a new name in the hopes that this re-branding will leave everything behind.
+As the project received a lot of negative press and suspicion at the beginning, the team behind the project decided to re-brand it with a new name.
+In 2015, the team decided on a new name in the hopes that this re-branding will leave everything behind.
 Now, we know it as Omni.

 Let’s take a detailed look at what is Mastercoin, who created it, and learn about its journey from Mastercoin to Omni.

 What is Mastercoin?

 So, you do know now that Mastercoin is based on Bitcoin blockchain, but what is Mastercoin?